-The Office of Disabled Student Services, located in the Counseling Office, Room 13 of the Student Union Building, is available to assist students and prospective students with documented disabilities.
+The Disability Resource Center, located in the Counseling Office, Room 13 of the Student Union Building, is available to assist students and prospective students with documented disabilities.
 The Dean of Students can facilitate in-class accommodations and campus access for students with documented disabilities.

-Information regarding the availability of assistance for individuals with documented disabilities at Jackson State appears in the college catalog/student handbook, in each course syllabus, and is announced at each New Student Orientation program.
+Information regarding the availability of assistance for individuals with documented disabilities at Jackson State appears in the college catalog/student handbook, in each course syllabus, and is announced at each Orientation program.
 Any accommodation starts with the completed processing of the Special Accommodation Agreement form.
 No accommodation is given prior to the point of student disclosure.
-Following is the procedure for a student who wishes to receive accommodations.
+Following is the procedure for a student who wants to receive accommodations.

-- 1. Student contacts Jackson State. - Student may disclose they have a disability in advising and be referred to Disabled Student Services. - Student discloses to classroom instructor that they have a disability, preferably no later than the first week of class, but they are not required to disclose the specific disability. - 4.
-Student contacts the Dean of Students, located in the Counseling Office in the Student Union Building, Room 13. - The student provides medical and/or psychological information that is no more than three years old from a provider within the scope of practice. - Upon receipt of verification documents, the Dean gives the student Special Accommodation Agreement Forms designating recommended accommodations for each class in which the student seeks assistance. - The student is to meet with the instructor(s) and discuss the parameters of the accommodation(s), detail the agreed upon parameters on the Special Accommodation Agreement form, and sign the agreement. - 8.
-The student and the instructor each keep copies of the completed form, and the student returns the remaining copies to the Dean. - If there is a disagreement concerning accommodations between a faculty member and a student, the Dean shall be contacted and included in the discussion as a mediator. - 10.The student may appeal decisions made during this process by following the grievance procedure in the Jackson State catalog/student handbook. - 11.
-The college has a right to seek additional medical/psychological evaluations paid for by the college, but must provide disputed accommodation until such information is obtained. - 12.
+- 1. Student contacts Jackson State. - Student may disclose they have a disability and be referred to the Disability Resource Center. - Student contacts the Dean of Students, located in the Counseling Office in the Student Union Building, Room 13. - The student provides medical and/or psychological information that is no more than three years old from a provider within the scope of practice. - Upon receipt of verification documents, the Dean gives the student Special Accommodation Agreement Forms designating recommended accommodations for each class in which the student seeks assistance. - 6.
+The student is to meet with the instructor(s) and discuss the parameters of the accommodation(s), detail the agreed upon parameters on the Special Accommodation Agreement form, and sign the agreement, preferably no later than the first week of class.
+Students are not required to disclose the specific disability to instructors. - 7.
+The student and the instructor each keep copies of the completed form, and the student returns the remaining copies to the Dean. - 8.
+If there is a disagreement concerning accommodations between a faculty member and a student, the Dean shall be contacted and included in the discussion as a mediator. - 9.The student may appeal decisions made during this process by following the grievance procedure in the Jackson State catalog/student handbook. - 10.
+The college has a right to seek additional medical/psychological evaluations paid for by the college, but must provide disputed accommodation until such information is obtained. - 11.
 The student attends class with the allowed accommodation.